 Recommendations for Cleaners/nannies/builders etc.

-Only post to the whole school if the post is relevant to a significant proportion of the school.
+Only post to the whole school if the post is relevant to a significant proportion of the school, and if it is school-related.
 You should post in a class or group if you are in any doubt.